 - Living arrangements.

 During a separation agreement, couples generally negotiate these issues together as much as possible and then meet with Irvine Divorce Attorneys to develop a valid formalized separation agreement.

 If you are considering separation, the Hills Law Group can help you learn more.
-See Understand legal separation and its consequences before taking action.
+See Understand legal separation in California and its consequences before taking action.

 FILING A DIVORCE IN IRVINE

 Filing for divorce can be a challenging process to navigate.
 Couples who are considering filing for divorce should be aware of the details and particulars involved in filing for divorce.
 Because California is a “no-fault” state, there is no need for either party to explain or describe the reasoning in the dissolution of the marriage.
 The “no-fault” status also makes it possible for either member of the marriage to file for divorce.